 In the modern world where a snack constitutes french fries and a meal constitutes a burger at KFC or McDonalds, it is little wonder that obesity is on the rise.
 If we were to take the American population as an example, the numbers are extremely worrying.
-The red tea detox Liz Swann Miller website explains that a staggering 75% of Americans will be overweight by 2020, just let that sink in for a moment!
+A staggering 75% of Americans will be overweight by 2020, just let that sink in for a moment!
 If we factor the world as a whole, the numbers are less worrying, but a cause for concern nonetheless.
 It is estimated that approximately every third person is overweight at this point in time.
 Despite numerous medical research reports and findings, a lot of people do not really acknowledge obesity as being a dangerous threat.
 This is unfortunate there is solid empirical evidence which illustrates that obesity is directly responsible for high blood pressure, high cholestrol, stroke, type 2 diabetes among others.

 The link between obesity and diabetes has long been established.
 Obese or overweight people typically have additional fat in their abdomen.
 This fat leads to insulin resistance which eventually results in diabetes or, to be more specific, type 2 diabetes.
 Type 2 diabetes is a health condition where the body develops a resistance to insulin.
 In other words, the body does not use the insulin in the manner it is meant to be used.
 The biggest problem with type 2 diabetes is that it does not have a cure; it is a lifelong illness that can potentially be life-threatening if not monitored properly.
 That is why it is imperative that type 2 diabetes is prevented at all costs.
 As the old adage goes, prevention is better than cure – only in this case, there is no cure!